Mallig/airport_challenge_2_electric_boogaloo/README.md

 ### Running the Program

-Clone this repository onto your machine, move into the folder `bundle install`
+Clone this repository onto your machine, move into the folder and `bundle install`

 ```
 $ git clone https://github.com/Mallig/airport_challenge_2_electric_boogaloo